schmorrison/Zoho/README.md

     }

-Your Zoho master struct now has the oAuth token for that service/scope combination.
+Your Zoho struct now has the oAuth token for that service/scope combination.

 Check the Readme in each services directory for information about using that service